zink-lang/zink/docs/README.md

 1. Store the PC

-few arguments     -> store the PC on stack. lots of arguemnts -> store the PC in reserved memory.
+few arguments     -> store the PC on stack. lots of arguments -> store the PC in reserved memory.

-2. Retrive the PC
+2. Retrieve the PC

 stack  -> swap the parameters and the PC memory -> read from reserved memory